AxLabs/grantshares/README.md

 GrantShares offers an *alternative* avenue for seeding **new development projects at a grassroots level**, as well as to offer **existing groups new opportunities** for creativity and community growth.

-> The DAO welcomes the submission of smaller grant requests that do not fit the scope of
+> 👉 **GrantSharesDAO** welcomes the submission of smaller grant proposals that do not fit the scope of
 > existing funding tracks provided by Neo (as mentioned above), and approving those of the
 > highest quality that have the potential to bring value to the Neo ecosystem.